Reviewing Magenta Therapeutics Inc. (MGTA)'s and Epizyme Inc. (NASDAQ:EPZM)'s results | New Business Observer

 |0.00

-Table 1 showcases the top-line revenue, earnings per share (EPS) and valuation of Magenta Therapeutics Inc. and Epizyme Inc.
+Table 1 shows the top-line revenue, earnings per share (EPS) and valuation for Magenta Therapeutics Inc. and Epizyme Inc.

 Profitability

-Table 2 has Magenta Therapeutics Inc. and Epizyme Inc.’s return on equity, return on assets and net margins.
+Table 2 provides Magenta Therapeutics Inc. and Epizyme Inc.’s return on assets, net margins and return on equity.

 |Net Margins